bhaskar-mitra/bhaskar-mitra.github.io/_posts/2026-08-22-reflections-google-ai-overview.md

 However, other users on the web _have_ reported similar harmful responses for other religions and identities.
 The results almost certainly differ by location / time / user of the query—as often is the case for web search—which is why different people are getting different results.
-It is also possible that Google is sampling possible responses from the LLM output instead of just picking the most likely answer which leads to stochastic (nondeterministic) behavior.
+It is also possible that Google is sampling possible responses from the large language model (LLM) output instead of just picking the most likely answer which leads to stochastic (nondeterministic) behavior.

 Anyways, I posted about this on [LinkedIn](https://www.linkedin.com/feed/update/urn:li:activity:7496386517041418241/), and a couple of other social media platforms.
 Over the last few days, many other folks posted similar examples over social media.